 There are various proxies available on the web which can be used to access restricted websites but the problem here is that network administrators can block access to these proxies, so we are back to square one with this.
 The solution?
 Getting your own proxy to browse the Web openly.

-Recommended Reading: 9 Alternative Ways To Access Blocked Sites
+9 Alternative Ways to Access Blocked Sites

 A proxy opens blocked and restricted websites, and lets you access any website of your choice even behind the firewalls.
 You can create your own proxy using Google App Engine (GAE).
 GAE provides a bandwidth quota of 1 GB/day for free, which is more than enough for browsing websites.